General Medical Care

 Listen to Your Voicemail

 We often will leave a messages when we return your call or need to get information to you.
 Please listen to your messages before returning our call.

 Frequently Asked Questions

-- Do you need an appointment to be seen at the Free Medical Clinic?
-Yes, we are an appointment-based clinic, and do not accept walk-ins.
+- Do you need an appointment to be seen at the Free Medical and Dental Clinic?
+Yes, we are an appointment-based clinic, not a walk-in clinic.

 - Is it really free?
 Yes!
 We ask that you leave a donation if you can, but you will not receive a bill from us, ever.

 - Do I need to bring a form of identification or tax documents to be seen at FMC?
 No, we do not require any documentation from you to have an appointment here.

 - How do I get to the clinic?
 We are located at 2440 Towncrest Drive in the Towncrest Medical Plaza on the east side of Iowa City.
 There is a map on our locations page.
 You can park in our lot, or take the Towncrest Bus from downtown to reach us.
 Please call us if you get lost!